arnayak30/ECE-Course-Projects/README.md

 Details about the Folders in this Repository:

 MP1 - Printing a histogram to the monitor that details the number of occurrences of each letter in the alphabet in a given string.
-(LC3 Assembly Language)/n
+(LC3 Assembly Language)

 MP2 - Five function calculator using the stack data structure.
 (LC3 Assembly Language) MP3 - Prints the entries of Pascal's Triangle given a specific row number.
 (C Programming Language) MP4 - Prints all of the semiprime numbers within a range of positive integers inputted by the user.
 (C Programming Language)